Umuzi-org/ACN-syllabus/content/k8s/fluxcd/setup-postgresql-backend/_index.md

 ## Setup postgresql backend

 When no flags are used when starting K3s it uses a sqlite backend that's not very stable and quickly fails.
-To give us a more sturdy backend let's use postgressql instead.
+To give us a more sturdy backend let's use PostgreSQL instead.

+It may thrown an error if you don't have PostgreSQL installed, go find the card from an earlier excorcise and install postgres on the host machine.

 ```
 # logs in as the `postgres` user